Important Job Skills for Mechanical Engineers

 Mechanical engineers design, build, and test mechanical devices such as tools, engines, and machines.
 Considered the broadest engineering discipline, mechanical engineers work in engineering services, research facilities, manufacturing industries, and the federal government.

-A mechanical engineer should have particular hard skills, including a strong understanding of industry standards and comfort working with computers, because much time is spent designing, simulating, and testing.
+A mechanical engineer should have particular hard skills, including a strong understanding of industry standards and excellent computer skills, because much time is spent designing, simulating, and testing.
 In addition, mechanical engineers should have soft skills, such as strong analytical thinking and communication capabilities.

 A big part of a mechanical engineer’s job is solving problems using mechanical or thermal devices.
 Mechanical engineers need to be strong analytical thinkers who are capable of solving problems brought to them by clients or employers.